FreshSupaSulley/weeve/README.md

 ### 3. Run without tokens.json
 Use command line arguments to avoid using a tokens file: `java -jar weeve.jar --token=your_bot_token --owner_id=your_owner_id`

+### 4. Error handling
+Setting `notify_errors` in *tokens.json* to `true` or as a command line argument (`--notify_errors`) will allow the user at the `owner_id` to receive notifications if errors occur.
+Detailed logs are recorded in the running directory.

 # Engine
-weeve runs on Java 17 and uses [JDA](https://github.com/discord-jda/JDA) to connect to Discord.
-It also uses a [fork of LavaPlayer](https://github.com/Demeng7215/lavaplayer-403retry/tree/master) by [Demeng7215](https://github.com/Demeng7215) that retries the track after a 403 YouTube error. weeve is intentionally not built to scale (no sharding) because you cannot verify a bot that violates the Discord terms of service.
+weeve runs on Java 11 and uses [JDA](https://github.com/discord-jda/JDA) to connect to Discord.
+It uses a [fork of LavaPlayer](https://github.com/Demeng7215/lavaplayer-403retry/tree/master) by [Demeng7215](https://github.com/Demeng7215) that retries the track after a 403 YouTube error. weeve is intentionally not built to scale (no sharding) because you cannot verify a bot that violates the Discord terms of service.
 I have not tested weeve's performance when handling playback for many servers simultaneously.

 # Contributing
 Feel free to do whatever you want with this repository.
-If you find a bug, please open an issue or feel free to start a pull request.
+If you find a bug, please open an issue with the logs attached.